 Quick links: Enter | The course | Current starters | Ultra Trail World Tour | Crew, Supporters and Pacers | FAQ | Results | Champions | Course Records | Volunteer | Contacts | Travel to New Zealand and Rotorua

-|Date||Saturday 7 February 2015|
+|Date||Saturday 11 February 2017|

-|Distances||60, 85, 100km.
-Relay options: 2 or 4 person for the 85km distance.
+|Distances||62, 87, 102 km.
+Relay options: 2 or 4 person for the 87km distance, 2 person relay for the 62km.
 More details on the Tarawera Ultra course.|

 |Entry||Entry opens on 1 June at 11am (NZ) time each year.
 Expect the race to sell-out.
 Entry is limited to 1000 entrants *each relay team counts as one entry.|

-|Minimum age||17* for the 100km and 16* for other distances.
-Note -athletes aged 17 and intending to compete in the 100km and athletes aged 16 and competing in either the 60 or 85km will be required to submit evidence to the organiser that they have participated in similar events.|
+|Minimum age||17* for the 102km and 16* for other distances.
+Note -athletes aged 17 and intending to compete in the 102km and athletes aged 16 and competing in either the 62 or 87km will be required to submit evidence to the organiser that they have participated in similar events.|

 |Prizes and prize money||The top five place finishers (male and female) in each solo ultra distance receive a custom medal.
-The 100k winners receive a trophy.
+The 102k winners receive a trophy.
 There is no prize money.|

-|Race programme||The latest race programme is here.|
+|Race programme||The latest race programme is here|

-|Start Line||The Redwoods Visitors Centre - Rotorua New Zealand.
+|Start Line||87km/102km runners: The Redwoods Visitors Centre - Rotorua New Zealand.
 Map

 |The course||A point to point run from Rotorua to Kawerau.
-The majority of the run is on singletrack trails through native bush or forestry roads with less than 5% being on a sealed public road.
+The majority of the run is on singletrack trails through native bush or forestry roads with no road running.
 In the Tarawera Forest you will be on deserted forestry roads, some of it, alongside the river.
 This is a trail run - not a road race.